Leverhulme Trust Early Career Fellowships

 OSGA holds an annual internal competition to decide which application(s) will be put forward under the scheme.
 Those who are interested to apply for this scheme should note that following the OSGA internal application procedure:

 - By 11th January 2021, please send the first draft of your application.
-Please, DO NOT submit it via the Leverhulme Trust portal, but send a pdf file of your application (downloaded from the portal) to email@example.com and in CC firstname.lastname@example.org.
+Please, DO NOT submit it via the Leverhulme Trust portal, but send a pdf file of your application (reproducing the application template or downloaded from the portal as draft) to firstname.lastname@example.org and in CC email@example.com.
 OSGA’s internal panel will provide information about the selected proposals within about 10 working days.

 - By 3rd February 2021, the selected proposals will be invited to send the final draft of the application to firstname.lastname@example.org and in CC email@example.com.
 Please, DO NOT submit it via the Leverhulme Trust portal, but send a pdf file of your application downloaded from the portal;